wickedchicken/ocaml_skeleton/README.md

 An example application with unit tests seems to be a nice sandbox for language discovery.

-*Caveat Emptor* The system I've provided here works for me but I am still inexperienced with the language -- especially with respect to the module system and how ocamlbuild discovers dependencies.
+*Caveat Emptor*: The system I've provided here works for me but I am still inexperienced with the language -- especially with respect to the module system and how ocamlbuild discovers dependencies.
 If you are more familiar with OCaml and have input on how larger, more established build systems operate than I